amengol/amengol.github.io/_posts/2018-04-27-fanshawes-game-jam-part1.md

 ![Make Your Fantasy Game – Lite]({{ "/img/2018-04-27/Unity01.jpg" | absolute_url }})
 <sup>Make Your Fantasy Game – Lite</sup>

 As you can see, the scene looks gorgeous.
 However, this is a screen shot from the Unity Engine.
 Much work had yet to be done in my Engine to get similar results.
 At that point my Engine didn’t have Shadows, Fog, Gama Correction, Glow, Bump/Normal maps, multilayer textures and even the specular wasn’t looking right.
 Everything that was missing had to be implemented, together with the Game Jam, in about two weeks.
 This might sound like a lot of time to a Professional Graphics Programmer, but keep in mind that less than 8 month ago we were learning how to [draw a simple triangle on screen]({% post_url 2017-09-08-my-first-opengl %}).
-For a noobie, this is really too much stuff I guarantee.
+For a newbie, this is really too much stuff I guarantee.

 ### A Graphics Programmer is also an Artist
 I don’t like the line that people usually draw between Programmer and Artists.
 Of course, most of the time each one will be concentrated in his/her area of expertise, but in the Game Industry, an Artist that knows nothing about programming and vice-versa has some limitations that can impair a lot of his work to achieve higher levels.
 In my case I was blessed to be able to have worked as an Artist before for some time, doing Flight Simulator airports and animations.
 So, building my Game Jam scene and the attention to how the things were blending together visually were actually very enjoyable.